 The focus of our Interproduct reporting remains split between cases where our forecast was too far below the used value and those where recent used value reductions have resulted in forecast values above (or too close to) the latest used value position.
-This month 77 ranges were considered, but in most cases, it was decided to make no changes to the forecasts.
+This month 102 ranges were considered, but in many cases, it was decided to make no changes to the forecasts.

 In some of the ICE examples below, there were no further changes to the 36-month position, but increases were made to the 12-month position in recognition of further strength in used values that is not expected to be sustainable beyond the 12-month point.
-Many of the battery electric ranges had seen extreme movements in used values (in several cases approximately -25% since last review and including around -10% over the last month) and we were forced to re-evaluate our position.
+Many of the battery electric ranges had seen extreme movements in used values (in several cases -25% or more since last review and including around -10% over the last month) and we were forced to re-evaluate our position.
+In some such cases we have not applied adjustments to reflect the most recent used value reductions as we expect some of them to be short term in nature and values to stabilise to some extent.